 Clickbait rating: Um... it's mostly not.
 Let's rate it at 83% not clickbait.

-If that makes you squeamish, skip to the end.
+If that makes you squeamish, go ahead and scroll or flick to the end.

 Hi, it's me.
 I'm posers.
 And I found my style, my voice, and my confidence as a portrait photographer by literally shooting in the dark.